Bill Kangas: Career

 Kangas' bad luck in this regard was rendered moot in 1999 when the NESCAC dropped the postseason restriction for its member schools, allowing them to compete on equal footing with other conferences.
 The same year, the NESCAC began sponsoring ice hockey as a sport and Williams joined with the 8 other active teams as a founding member of a new conference.
 Williams played very well in the first season, end the year as the conference Runner-Up, but the team declined afterwards.
 The Ephs finished with a winning record in just three of the next eight years and didn't win another postseason game until 2009.
-That season was a watershed for Willaims, however, and the Ephs have been one of the best teams in their conference since.
+That season was a watershed for Williams, however, and the Ephs have been one of the best teams in their conference since.
 In the second decade of the 21st century, Williams finished with a winning record in every season under Kangas and were conference runners-up on three separate occasions.
-In 2016, Williams won a regular season title for the first time in 22 years and, unlike the last time, they were able to convert it into a NCAA Tournament berth.
+In 2016, Williams won a regular season title for the first time in 22 years and, unlike the last time, they were able to convert it into an NCAA Tournament berth.
 With the drought over for the oldest Division III team, Williams wasn't satisfied with just making an appearance and won their first NCAA game, defeating Salem State 7–1.

 After the following season Kangas took a year-long sabbatical, which was afforded to him since he was regarded as a regular faculty member, turning the team over to assistant Mike Monti.
 Kangas returned the following year and had Williams back atop the NESCAC in 2020.
 While the Ephs were passed over for an at-large bid that year, it wouldn't have made much difference as the COVID-19 pandemic forced the cancellation of the 2020 Tournament.
 Williams cancelled their 2020–21 for the same reason, but retained Kangas for their return in 2021.